martinwiesmann/maneage_mawiesma/README-hacking.md

     uses a custom LaTeX style that resembles that of the Astrophysical Journal (because the precusor of Maneage was for [Akhlaghi & Ichikawa 2015](https://ui.adsabs.harvard.edu/abs/2015ApJS..220....1A)).
 The
-    journal you plan to submit your ppaer to will have its own separate style.
+    journal you plan to submit your paper to will have its own separate style.
 So it is best that you start your project by writing in the desired style.
 We have already customized Maneage for the official styles of some journals.
 To find them, run `git branch -r | grep